ChahinezBENF/aviation-english-cert-manager-backend/README.md

 ## Test History
 The test history will be dynamic—whenever a controller earns a certificate, it will be automatically recorded in their test history.

-## Certification database
-create a database to store a certifications earned by employees so the HR can manageit easly and the employees can downloadit

 ## Certification Database
 A dedicated database will be created to store all certifications earned by employees.
 This will enable HR to manage them efficiently while allowing employees to download their certificates as needed.